Updated March 2019

 The United States is the only developed country where the maternal mortality rate is increasing.
 Black women bear the largest brunt of this increase as they succumb to maternal health complications in the largest numbers.
 National organizations and regional birth centers have emerged to save more black mothers’ lives, especially in a climate where the most money is spent on health care than any other country in the world and more and more black women are dying.

-Support and follow these organizations and birth centers that are supporting reporting social and reproductive health.
+Support and follow these organizations and birth centers that are supporting women’s reproductive health.
+Leave a comment if you own or know of an organization that should be added to this list.

 Ancient Song Doula Services (www.ancientsongdoulaservices.com): Full Spectrum evidence-based doula care organization focused on the doula as preventative care in underserved communities.